VesperAkshay/File_Compression/README.md

 ## Usage

-1. Select the text file to compress.
+1. Select the file to compress.
+2. Select the type of the file to be compressed/decompressed
-2. Choose the compression algorithm.
+3. Choose the compression algorithm.
+4. Enter the output file name with the same extension (.txt for text, .png or .jpg for image, .wav for audio, .mp4 for video, etc) as the output file name extension for type-checking.
-3. Click "Compress" or "Decompress" to perform the action.
+5. Click "Compress" or "Decompress" to perform the action.

 ## Note
 - Install Fira Coda Font in you Device